Italian woman defies animal rights militants after online abuse

-Caterina Simonsen, 25, received insults and abuse, which politicians rushed to condemn, after posting a defence of animal testing on Facebook.
+Caterina Simonsen, 25, received insults and abuse, which politicians rushed to condemn, after posting a defense of animal testing on Facebook.

 "Without it, I would have died when I was nine," wrote Simonsen, whose story has dominated Italian newspapers and television reports.